Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 provide increasing benefits.

-Generally speaking, most advantages give you bonuses in certain narrow situations (on tests against fear, on combat defenses), or give you capabilities you can't get in other ways (like a photographic memory, a danger sense, or good luck).
+Generally speaking, most advantages give you bonuses in certain narrow situations (on tests against fear, for example), or give you capabilities you can't get in other ways (like a photographic memory, a danger sense, or good luck).
 Many of them also give bonuses to Reaction Rolls, and take the place of the generic Charisma attribute from D&D.

 Dungeon Fantasy is by default pretty strict about niche protection in templates.
-When spending character points to improve your character, you can buy any advantage listed on their template directly, even if it's not yet on your sheet.
+When spending earned character points to improve your character, you can buy any advantage listed on their template directly, even if it's not yet on your sheet.
 If you want to get something that's not listed there, you and the GM need to make sure you won't be stepping on anyone's toes.

-The list in this chapter is mainly for stuff that appears on multiple templates, or that could be acquired by any character.
-The templates themselves also have mini-lists of exclusive advantages.
+The list in this chapter is mainly for stuff that could be acquired by any character.
+The templates themselves also have mini-lists of exclusive advantages that cannot be acquired by delvers of other professions.

 ## Disadvantages

 Disadvantages have _negative_ point costs, so they give you more points to spend elsewhere.
 For Dungeon Fantasy, the default disadvantage limit is -50.
 That's the maximum amount of problems your PC can start with.
+Lowered secondary characteristics count against this limit.

 Many disadvantages can be "bought off" in play with earned character points.
 They can also be acquired in play, usually due to the kind of misfortune